-IMPORTANT: If you don't have enough materials to make 4"-8" layers at any one time, simple layer in your green and brown materials equal porportion.
-For example, every time you add a handful of kitchen waste to the pile, cove rit with a handful of leaves or woodchips.
+IMPORTANT: If you don't have enough materials to make 4"-8" layers at any one time, simply layer in your green and brown materials equal proportion.
+For example, every time you add a handful of kitchen waste to the pile, cover it with a handful of leaves or woodchips.

 After a few days, your pile will begin to heat up as the microorganisms thrive and your pile begins to decompose.
 Ideally, your pile should heat to about 140-160 degrees to kill weed seeds or diseases in garden plants.
 (Your bin must be at least 3'x3'x3' and have the right mix of ingredients in order to heat up properly.)

 How often you mix the compost depends on how quickly you want a compost product.
 The more frequently the materials are mixed, the more air will get to the microorganisms, the more your green and brown materials will properly blend, and the faster they will be able to decompose the materials.

 * Turn the materials at the outside or the edges of the bin to the inside, so that all the material will be